sshalem/JAVA/_9_Threads_Java_Concurrency/README.md

 * Semaphore is JAVA class from **_java.util.concurrent_** package
 * With Semaphore we can define number of Threads that can run at the same time.
-* For example : if we have **MyThread** and we create 5 times of [thread.start()](#-). but we want to allow only 3 threads at the same time.</br>
+* For example :
-		with Semaphore we can define it as Semaphore(3) , and only 3 Threads of the MyThread will run at the same time. (see example 2)
+	* if we have [**MyThread**](#-) and we create 5 times of [thread.start()](#-). but we want to allow only 3 threads at the same time. with Semaphore we can define it as Semaphore(3) , and only 3 Threads of the MyThread will run at the same time. (see example 2).

-* Semaphore ensures that the shared resource (or code) is accessed by only the desired threads at the same time.
+Semaphore ensures that the shared resource (or code) is accessed by only the desired threads at the same time.</br>
-* Permit maximum number of threads that the semaphore will allow to access to the shared resource.
+Permit maximum number of threads that the semaphore will allow to access to the shared resource.

 https://www.youtube.com/watch?v=w92-evgmKxU